 Whether it’s preparing school lunches for kids the night before or laying out clothes for the entire week, the only way to get anything done is to ensure that things are planned and mapped out way in advance, says Kipp Jarecke-Cheng, chief communications officer at Publicis Health, a global healthcare communications network based in New York City, a

 blogger and contributing writer at Red Tricycle, and New Jersey-based father of two kids.
 “When I used to travel a lot of work, I would lay out school clothes for my son a week at a time, with instructions on Post-It notes for my partner and our son’s nanny,” Jarecke-Cheng says.
 “I’d also pre-make and freeze food for my family for the days or weeks that I was out of town.”
+34 Be cheap.